trebaxa/tinyfm/README.md

 }
 ```
 path: path to installation of tinfym. for example: cjs/tinfyfm
-relative_path_to_files: realtive path to medialibary from install path of tinyfm (fm.php)
+relative_path_to_files: realtive path to medialibary from install path of tinyfm (where fm.php is located)
 path_to_files: the path to folder where the files are stored => www.mydomain.com/path_to_files/
 file_permission: 493 is equal with "0755".
 resize_images_to_max_size: if true max width and height of images is set to 4000px